 Kizomba is one of those dance styles that is very popular, yet everyone understands and dances it a little bit differently.
 So when it comes to teaching, most aspiring dancers face the same problems – different teachers, different basics steps and different key points.
 So we decided to make a list of the most useful kizomba video tutorials that will make a beginner’s life easier.
 The best way to start getting acquainted with a new dance is by learning to have the right posture.
-By the way, the best way to learn to dance this amazing dance style is by taking at least a few lessons in your local kizomba dance studio.
+By the way to learn to dance this amazing dance style consider taking at least a few lessons in your local kizomba dance studio.
 This way you will be having the most complete, smooth and efficient understanding of this Angolan dance you can ever get.

-Kizomba postures can also vary a lot from dancer to dancer.
+Just as names of the basic steps, Kizomba postures can also vary a lot from dancer to dancer.
 So we’ll begin with the most common and the most comfortable one.
 Here is a short video that will explain you a little bit about how to hold your partner while dancing.